-- Given a data warehouse design, write the corresponding star schema. - Given the description of a transaction, state what SQL isolation level would be appropriate for it. - Given the description of two transactions, state what undesired event could happen if they were run at isolation level READ COMMITTED. - Given some SQL query, state what kind of index could be used to speed it up. - Given the time to execute certain queries with and without an index, and the frequency of updates to the underlying relations, determine what indexes should be created to minimize the total time.
+- Given a data warehouse design, write the corresponding star schema. - Given the description of a transaction, state what SQL isolation level would be appropriate for it. - Given the description of two transactions, state what undesired event could happen if they were run at isolation level READ COMMITTED. - Given some SQL query, state what kind of index could be used to speed it up. - Given a collection of queries, suggest suitable indexes.